 “Please don’t wait until weather conditions deteriorate.
-Whether you’re driving across town, or across the province, it’s important that you and your vehicle are prepared for winter driving conditions,” Mainroad stated in a media release that offers five actions to reduce the risk of a winter driving crash.
+Whether you’re driving across town, or across the province, it’s important that you and your vehicle are prepared for winter driving conditions,” Mainroad said in a media release.

-– a set of four matched winter tires.
+• A set of four matched winter tires.
 Winter tires in good condition with adequate tread depth are a legal requirement on B.C. highways during the winter driving season.
-While tires with the mud and snow symbol meet the minimum legal requirement, tires with the 3-peaked mountain and snowflake symbol offer the best traction on snow and ice, and when temperatures fall below 7°C.
+While tires with the mud and snow symbol meet the minimum legal requirement, tires with the three-peaked mountain and snowflake symbol offer the best traction on snow and ice, and when temperatures fall below 7°C.